leptyagin/oc-removed-products-from-cart/readme.md

 Quite an interesting task in the context of opencart, there is no such functionality in the default version and I have not found any solution on the Internet, so I want to share my own solution.

-I've designed the solution to the problem in a separate readme file, in which I'll write in stages with details what code, where and why, it may be useful to someone.
+I've designed the solution to the problem in a separate readme file, in which I'll try to write in stages with details what code, where and why, it may be useful to someone.
 Later wanna make ocmod modification.

 I'll be glad of any feedback.
 You can contact me in [telegram](https://t.me/leptyagin)